 RAF Initial Basic Training Kits for Recruits

 The early recruits did not have the option to purchase their RAF Initial Basic Training kits on-line, at a largely discounted prices compared to Amazon.

 Luckily, current RAF recruits do have this advantage.
-The Complete Package contains all the essential items required in the British military’s kit list.
+The RAF Package contains all the essential items required in the British military’s kit list.

 Containing 53 different products made up of 100+ items required for training in each of the Armed Forces at an unbeatable price.